justin-napolitano/chinese_longitudinal_mockup/data/logistic_regression.md

-We remove about 4/5 of our data, but the counts are not equivalent.
+We remove about 4/5 of our data.
+The counts are now equivalent.
+Everything is in the correct data type.

-## Age Histogram
+#### Visualizing Age Distribution

+I am curious what the age spread looks like.
+An even spread could be used to determine health outcomes.

 ```python